pbs-assess/sdmTMB/README.md

 )
 ```

-If we wanted to create an area-weighted standardized population index,
+If we wanted to create an area-weighted standardized population index (a
+time series of abundance accounting for spatial variation in sampling),
 we could predict on a grid covering the entire survey (`qcs_grid`) with
-grid cell area 4 (2 x 2 km) and pass the predictions to `get_index()`:
+grid cell area 4 km² (2 x 2 km) and pass the predictions to
+`get_index()`:

 ``` r
 grid_yrs <- replicate_df(qcs_grid, "year", unique(pcod$year))